gruntjs-updater/grunt-blueprint-test-runner/README.md

 });
 ```

+#### Configuration to run protractor tests without Drakov
+In case you wish to execute protractor tests without Drakov running simple leave out the `drakov` property

 #### Configuration with additional protractor properties
 There are some defaults configured for running protractor.
 You can as a minimum just include `specs` or `suites`.